thecodework/augmented-reality/README.md

 To use Google Play Services for AR, you need an Android device with:

 - [A Google Account](https://accounts.google.com/ServiceLogin/signinchooser?elo=1&flowName=GlifWebSignIn&flowEntry=ServiceLogin)
-- ARCore-certification- It already exits in Android devices.
+- ARCore-certification- It already exist in Android devices.
 - At least 1 GB of free space
 - At least one AR app installed
 - [An unmetered mobile network](https://developers.google.com/ar/devices#google_play_devices)- Here you can find device list.